-Tip: If you stay in Taormina and don't have a rental car, it's easier to book with Continente, Legendary or the Mt.
-Etna South Day Tour (from Taormina) rather than taking 2 bus lines (Taormina > Catania then Catania > Rifugio Sapienza)
+Tip: If you stay in Taormina and don't have a rental car, it's easier to book a tour which starts in Taormina rather than taking 2 bus lines (Taormina > Catania then Catania > Rifugio Sapienza)

 ETNA NORD (North Side)

 The north side ‘base station’ Piano Provenzana is a (ski) station at about 5,970 feet (1,820 m), with a car park and winter ski lift.
 It’s a lot quieter with fewer tourists than Etna Sud, especially more relaxing for a visit during the busy summer season.
 Landscape: Forests, wildflowers, less volcano-like.
 However, if you choose a guided tour to the very top, you’ll see the same craters and volcanic landscape at the summit area.